somepaulo/GNOME-Shell-extension-Weather-or-Not/README.md

 A simple extension for GNOME Shell 45+ (versions 42 to 44 supported in separate [branch](https://github.com/somepaulo/GNOME-Shell-extension-Weather-or-Not/tree/42-44)) that adds an icon showing the current weather conditions and temperature to the panel.
 The indicator position can be adjusted in preferences (on GNOME 45+ only).
 Clicking the icon opens GNOME Weather.

 > **NB:** You need GNOME Weather installed for this extension to function properly and an active internet connection to retrieve and display weather information.
+> The temperature unit (Celsius or Fahrenheit) is obtained directly from the system's regional preferences.
 ______

 ![screenshot](https://github.com/somepaulo/GNOME-Shell-extension-Weather-or-Not/assets/15643750/f936179b-3f69-4c77-b4a1-1b3cc6c3b133)